ninglab/eCeLLM/README.md

 # eCeLLM

-This repo contains the code for "[eCeLLM: Generalizing Large Language Models for E-commerce from Large-scale, High-quality Instruction Data](https://arxiv.org/abs/2402.08831)"
+This repo contains the code for [eCeLLM: Generalizing Large Language Models for E-commerce from Large-scale, High-quality Instruction Data](https://arxiv.org/abs/2402.08831).

 ## Introduction
 We introduce ECInstruct,